 If you also aren't that excited about Total Radiance, there are certainly lots of different whitening pens to choose from.

 One in particular that delivers excellent results at an affordable price is Zimba whitening pens.
 These pens feature Zimba's advanced whitening gel which quickly erases even the toughest surface stains, without causing sensitivity to teeth and gums.
 You can purchase them in single packs and packs of three, for over 6 months of whitening on the go.
+Save 10% when you use DENTALY10 at checkout!

 Apart from whitening pens, there is a variety of larger kits that have a good reputation among users.